ESA-RadLab/BERTCSRS/README.md

 **\~Local\~**
 7. pull from git

-Model logs are in `output/logs/pubmed_abstract/{version datetime}`
+Model logs are in `output/logs/pubmed_abstract/{version datetime}`.
-Model state dict stays on the VM in `output/models/pubmed_abstract/{version datetime}`
+Model state dict stays on the VM in `output/models/pubmed_abstract/{version datetime}`.
-The state dict is too large for git, but can be retrieved using scp
+The state dict is too large for git, but can be retrieved using scp.

 ### Kfold analysis
 1\. run [split_kfold.py](data/split_kfold.py) on raw training data